1 - Telemetry Dashboard

 Detail Panels

-Additional panels provide event data based on products you have integrated with the Samurai platform.
+Additional panels provide event data based on products you have integrated with the SamurAI platform.

 Events per product